 III.
-Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action
+Suspension of the Proposed Rule Change

-The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)(ii) of the Act185 and Rule 19b-4(f)(2)186 thereunder.

-At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
-If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule change should be approved or disapproved.
+Pursuant to Section 19(b)(3)(C) of the Act, 185 at any time within 60 days of the date of filing of a proposed rule change pursuant to Section 19(b)(1) of the Act, 186 the Commission summarily may temporarily suspend the change in the rules of an SRO if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
+As discussed below, a temporary suspension of the proposed rule change is necessary or appropriate to allow for additional analysis of the proposed rule change's consistency with the Act and the rules thereunder.